Skip to main content

 What Actually Happened

-WiFi kept working because it was bridging clients to 10.42.0.x just fine.
-Only the management interface was stranded on 192.168.0.x.
+WiFi kept working because it was bridging clients to the active LAN.
+Only the management interface was stranded on the old subnet.

 The Fix

-The printer is still stuck on 192.168.0.104 (old subnet) — needs a physical power cycle and reconfiguration to DHCP so it gets a proper 10.42.0.x address.
+The printer was still stuck on the old subnet and needed a physical power cycle plus DHCP reconfiguration.
 That's a next-visit fix.

 The Sirius-Station Overhaul